 Chemical Sedimentary Rocks

-Chemical sedimentary rocks are formed from rocks just like the clastic ones, however the rock material they are formed from has been weathered chemically, not physically as in clastic sedimentary rocks
+However, the rock material they are formed from has been weathered chemically, not physically as in clastic sedimentary rocks.

 Natural Rock Salt

-rock salt
+natural rock salt

-Rock salt is an evaporite, meaning it forms when the water evaporates from a water body.
+is an evaporite, meaning it forms when the water evaporates from a water body.
 It is familiar as common table salt, and it is formed from the water-soluble mineral halite.
 It is usually colourless to orange, but rarely blue in colour.
 Different colours result from impurities of clay minerals and iron oxides.
 It is usually massive but sometimes forms cubic crystals.

 Rock Gypsum